Dog Vaccine FAQs

 Find the answers to your questions about dog vaccines and vaccination.

-Yes.
+Yes, absolutely.
 Vaccination can help prevent your dog from contracting potentially fatal diseases.
 Vaccines contain modified or killed versions of common canine diseases.
 When they are injected into the body, your dog’s immune system will attack them.
 If your dog is later exposed to the disease, the immune system will remember the disease and quickly counteract it.
+Arguably, vaccines have likely save more lives-human and animal- than any other medical advancement in the history of mankind.

 Not necessarily.
 There are two classes for canine vaccines: Core and Non-Core.

-Core vaccines are recommended for all dogs, regardless of breed, size or location.
+Core vaccines for dogs are recommended for all dogs, regardless of breed, size or location.
 All dogs will see these life-threatening diseases in their lifetime.
 If it didn’t kill them and they were lucky enough to recover, they would still suffer from side effects for the rest of their lives.
-The core vaccines include Distemper, Adenovirus, Parvovirus and Rabies (required by law).
+The core vaccines include Rabies (required by law), Distemper, Adenovirus, and Parvovirus.

-Non-core vaccines are reserved for pets with unique exposure risks or needs.
+Non-core vaccines for dogs are reserved for pets with unique exposure risks or needs.
 These include Leptospirosis, Kennel Cough, Coronavirus, Giardia and Lyme disease.
 If any of these diseases are prominent in your area, you may want to consider vaccinating for them.
-If your dog visits the groomer or kennel often, the Kennel Cough (Bordetella Bronchiseptica) vaccine may be recommended as well.
+If your dog visits the groomer or kennel often, the Kennel Cough (Bordetella Bronchiseptica, Parainfluenza, Adenovirus) and bivalent Canine Influenza vaccines may be recommended as well.

 If your dog has had reactions to vaccinations before, it’s best to let your veterinarian give the vaccines.
 Let them know of the reactions, so they can make the proper adjustments and preparations.

-An MLV (Modified Live Vaccine) is a live but weakened version of a virus that is used to stimulate immune response.
-A Killed vaccine is an inactive form of the virus, with all infectious bacteria taken out and killed.
+An MLV (modified-live vaccine) is a live but weakened version of a virus that is used to stimulate immune response.
+A killed vaccine is an inactive form of the virus or bacteria, with all infectious agents killed.

 There are advantages and disadvantages to both.
 MLV vaccines are more effective in preparing the immune system, they last longer, and they’re also faster at achieving immunity.
 Killed vaccines pose no risk of infecting the animal, but are less effective in providing immunity and usually require two doses.

 Puppies receive antibodies from their mother’s milk, giving temporary protection against disease.
-These antibodies also see vaccines as a disease and can eliminate them before they stimulate the immune system.
-There is a time after weaning called the “window of susceptibility,” where the antibodies wear off and the puppy is at risk for disease.
-However, it’s almost impossible to determine this time period for each puppy.
-By giving a series of vaccinations, you boost your puppy’s protection as soon as the mother’s antibodies wear off, whenever this happens.
+These antibodies also see vaccines as a disease and can block them before they stimulate the immune system.
+There is a time after weaning called the “window of susceptibility,” where the antibodies wear off, the puppy has not yet responded to the vaccination and the puppy is at risk for disease.
+However, it’s almost impossible to determine this time period for each individual puppy, even littermates.
+By giving a series of vaccinations, you expose your puppy to the infectious agent, allowing the puppy to develop protection as soon as the mother’s antibodies wear off, whenever this happens.

-In general, treatments of any kind are not recommended for pregnant or nursing animals unless the manufacturer has tested and proven them to be safe.
+In general, vaccines and most medications of any kind are not recommended for pregnant or nursing animals unless the manufacturer has tested and proven them to be safe.
 The same is true with vaccines.
+It is not recommended to vaccinate a pregnant dog.
 If you have questions, check with your veterinarian first.